DaiDaiShi/LeetCode/Dynamic_Programming/Introduction_to_DP.md

 Each node has a left and right child, we have 4 layers.
 We need O(2^N) time complexity to calculate fib(N) using the approach.

 However we only need O(N) time complexity to get the result using DP approach.
-Let's think about this problem in the reverse way.
+Let's think about this problem in a reverse way.
 We are given fib(0) and fib(1), so we can get fib(3) by adding them up.
-And we can deduce the rest from this just by adding the preceding numbers.
+And we can deduce the rest from this just by adding the preceding two numbers.

 The code is as followings